New Storage and Retrieval Service

 - Where possible keep a small range of dates per box.
 EG 2004 – 2006 rather than 1996 – 2006.
 We will dispose of the whole box as a unit, meaning some files could be retained well over their retention period.

 - Use one transfer form per box and place it inside the box when complete.

 - There is no need to show details of records on the outside of the box.

-If you require a file once they are in storage, please contact us.
-Our aim is to retrieve and deliver your file to you within 2 working days.
+If you require a file or box once they are in storage, please enter the details of the request in the ‘Retrieval’ section on the online database.
+Our aim is to retrieve and deliver the file/box to you within 2 working days.
 A retrieval sticker will be placed on the file showing the date the file has been removed from storage.
 Retrieved files should be returned to storage as soon as possible.
-Notices will be sent to departments quarterly to remind them to send any outstanding retrieved files back to us.
+An automated email from the database will be sent to departments to remind them of any outstanding files that have not been returned to the record store.

 When a box is due for disposal, an automated email (1 per box) will be sent to advise this two weeks prior to the due date.
 To summarise the disposal process: